 Museums are another great way to stay warm.
 Adults will love the Asheville Art Museum and the many fantastic art galleries and studios, while kids will be endlessly entertained at the Asheville Pinball Museum.

-12. Spend an Entire Day Exploring Downtown Asheville
+12. Explore Downtown Asheville

 Exploring downtown is one of the best things to do in Asheville at any time of year.
 But in November, the lower temperatures and the long, sunny days make it perfect for a stroll.
 You’ll love the variety of shops, restaurants, and cafés, and the many chances to people-watch.